Del Valle ISD adding new high school as growth continues

 Construction on the high school will begin in 2023, with a completion date expected by August 2026.
 The district has posted renderings of the new school on its website.

-Councilmember Vanessa Fuentes says some of the growth comes from people seeking more affordable places to live.
+Councilmember Vanessa Fuentes said some of the growth comes from people seeking more affordable places to live.

 Del Valle ISD is also seeing companies like Tesla move to the area.
 That’s another reason why more developments are going up and more people are moving in.